 You’re driving down the highway.
 To your left, a person zooms by, talking on their cell phone.
-To your right, someone holds their phone by the steering wheel to send a text.
-Meanwhile, you hear your phone buzzing in the cup holder, but you resist the urge to look…
+To your right, someone holds their phone to answer a text.
+Meanwhile, you hear your phone buzzing in the cup holder, but you resist the urge to look.

 Distracted Driving Biases and Myths